Loaded Baked Potato Soup with Crispy Dipping Spoons

 7. Bring to a boil and cook until potatoes are tender when pierced with a fork (about 10 minutes).

-8. Reduce heat to simmer and remove approximately half*** of the soup to a blender (be careful, it will be hot!) and puree until smooth (half is about 5 cups of soup, but just eyeballing the amount will be fine.
-Alternatively you can use an immersion blender.).
+8. Reduce the heat to simmer, and add approximately half*** of the soup to a blender (be careful, it will be hot!) and puree until smooth (half is about 5 cups of soup, but just eyeballing the amount will be fine.
+Alternatively, you can use an immersion blender.).

 9. Return the pureed soup to the pot and add sour cream and reserved bacon pieces, stir well.